ringo-framework/formbar/docs/source/config.rst

 =============== ===========
 filter          Expression which must evaluate to True if the option should be shown in the Dropdown. remove_filtered Flag "true/false" to indicate that filtered items should not be rendered at all.
-On default filtered items will only be hidden and selection is still present.
+On default filtered items will only be hidden and selection is still present. sort            If set to "true" than the options will be alphabetically sorted.
+Defaults to no sorting. sortorder       If set to "desc" the sorting will be descending (reversed) order.
+Default is ascending sorting.
 =============== ===========

 Filtering can be done by defining a expression in the filter attribute.
 This